pelbox/pelbox/README.md

 -->
 # 👋 Hello there!
 I'm a Senior Full Stack Web Developer

 Welcome to my GitHub profile!
-I'm a **Top-Rated Freelancer on Upwork** 🏆 and a passionate web developer with over **12 years** of hands-on experience in building powerful, scalable, and user-friendly web applications.
+I'm a **Top-Rated Freelancer on Upwork** 🏆 🤖 AI Enthusiast and a passionate web developer with over **12 years** of hands-on experience in building powerful, scalable, and user-friendly web applications.

 ## 🚀 What I Do